tombatossals/angular-leaflet-directive/doc/center-attribute.md

 <leaflet center="center"></leaflet>
 ```

 It will map an object _center_ of our controller scope with the corresponding object on our directive isolated scope.
-It's a bidirectional relationship, so a change in this object on the controller scope will affect the map center position, or an interaction on the map wich changes the map center will update our _center_ values.
+It's a bidirectional relationship, so a change in this object on the controller scope will affect the map center position, or an interaction on the map which changes the map center will update our _center_ values.
 Let's define the center model with an example:

 ```
 $scope.center = {